brevzin/cpp_proposals/118x_spaceship/mothership2.md

 # Revision History

 [@P1614R0] took the route of adding the new comparison operators as hidden friends.
 This paper instead preserves the current method of declaring comparisons - typically as non-member functions.
 See [friendship](#friendship) for a more thorough discussion.

+The comparisons between `unique_ptr<T, D>` and `nullptr` were originally removed and replaced with a `<=>`, but this was reverted.

-Additionally, R0 used the `3WAY`{.default}`<R>` wording from [@P1186R1], which was removed in the subsequent [@D1186R2] - so the relevant wording for the fallback objects was changed as well.
+Additionally, R0 used the `3WAY`{.default}`<R>` wording from [@P1186R1], which
+was removed in the subsequent [@D1186R2] - so the relevant wording for the fallback objects was changed as well.

 # Introduction